cea-trust-platform/trust-documentation/doc/source/dev_corner/dev_tutorials/build_your_baltik.md

 # Create a Baltik project

 When using TRUST code, you can create a module named Baltik for your own application that will be based on TRUST.

-That is what we will do here.
+In a Baltik project, you can modify the behviour of TRUST for a specific usage, or fix bugs if any, or develop new models.

-First, load TRUST environment and create your first project from a basic project template using TRUST command:
+First, load TRUST environment and create your first project from a basic project template using `trust` command:
 ```bash
 trust -baltik my_project
 cd my_project
 ls -l
 ```

-You can see that you have now:
+The created project contains:

 - three directories: share, src and tests

 - a `project.cfg` file.

-- a `README.BALTIK` file.
+- a `README.BALTIK` file

 - a `configure` script.